Pressiix/monorepo-commerce/README.md

 - Search Tickets
 - Sorting ticket list
 - Apply coupon code
-- Redux Persist to store data in a local storage
+- Use Redux Persist to store data in a local storage
 - Unit test for calculation logic, Cart component and UI snapshot using Jest
 - Can build Docker Image